RetroDECK/ES-DE/USERGUIDE-DEV.md

 In order for ES-DE to run, graphics drivers with OpenGL support have to be installed.
 If not, the application simply won't start.
 For really old graphics cards the available drivers may not provide an OpenGL version that is modern enough for ES-DE to work, and in this case a last resort solution would be to install the _Mesa3D for Windows_ library which provides software-based OpenGL rendering.
 The 64-bit version of this library can be downloaded from [https://fdossena.com/?p=mesa/index.frag](https://fdossena.com/?p=mesa/index.frag) and you simply extract the opengl32.dll file into the ES-DE installation directory.
 Just be aware that the performance may be quite bad.

-On some AMD GPUs, ES-DE may only display a black screen on startup or when launching a game.
-This can be seen on for instance the Steam Deck, AYA NEO and ONEXPLAYER 8.4.
-The issue seems to be caused by buggy GPU drivers and apparently does not occur when using Linux.
+On some GPUs with buggy drivers, ES-DE may only display a black screen on startup or when launching a game.
 The problem can be worked around by specifying a window size for ES-DE that is a single pixel wider than the actual screen resolution.
 So for example for a 1280x800 display, the resolution can be set to 1281x800 and then rendering should work correctly.
 This is applied using the --resolution command line option, for example:
 ```
 EmulationStation.exe --resolution 1281 800
 ```